Buying your first car is an important milestone that should be approached with careful consideration.

-11. Test Drive
+11. Test drive

 Inspect the car yourself.
-Open all the doors, adjust all the seats, wind all the windows, and check if the lights, signals and wipers work.
+Open all the doors, adjust all the seats, wind all the windows, and check if the lights, signals, and wipers work.
 Take a thorough test drive on various roads at different speeds to get a real feel of how the car drives.

-12. Get a Second Opinion
+12. Get a second opinion

 Take it for a pre-purchase inspection by a trusted mechanic.
 This can save you money down the road.

-13. Make a Paper Trail
+13. Make a paper trail

-Ensure all conditions, terms of payment, disclosures and promises are in writing.
+Ensure all conditions, terms of payment, disclosures, and promises are in writing.
 Read all contracts carefully and remember contracts are final once signed.